Before and after: dated wood kitchen cabinetry

 Wear and Traffic Damage

 High-traffic areas develop worn finish, scratches, and dullness over time.
-This is most visible on floors, stairs, door edges, and handrails.
+This is most visible on stairs, door edges, and handrails.
 Regular maintenance refinishing — recoating worn areas before the finish fails completely — is the most cost-effective approach to managing traffic wear.

 Chemical Damage